-Important: ensure that you route all mains, electrical cables and flexible tubing
+Important: ensure that you route all mains, electrical cables and flexible tubing well clear of any adjacent heat source.

 Stabilising and Securing

 Your cooker may come with a stability chain, if it does not we recommend that you buy a stability bracket from your local supplier, this will keep the cooker from moving and will prevent damage to the flexible hosing at the back of the cooker.